Candle Making Basics

 In addition to temperatures, it is also important to develop consistent procedures for measuring the various items being placed into your formulation.
 Wherever possible it is advisable to measure all of your additives, scents and color by weight and not necessarily by teaspoons or tablespoons.
 Certain additives such as vybar are very effective, but being off of the formulation just a little can change the results of the finished candles.

 If you are looking for consistent “looks” in your pillars, it is important to try to use the same type of mold in as many instances as possible.
-The type of mold, aluminum, tin and or polycarbonate can produce different finishes on your candles.
+The type of mold, aluminum mold, tin and or polycarbonate can produce different finishes on your candles.

 One nice thing about candle making is that there really is no wrong or right way to make candles if the end result is a safe burning and desirable looking candle.
 However, the key to make consistent candles is to try to develop consistent procedures taking into account many of the points identified in this article.
 Many candle companies have developed their most popular candles by mistake or experimenting.